 At home, the Big Dog is the one who falls asleep after Thanksgiving dinner, snoring on the couch while everyone else helps the hosts clean up.

 Sometimes there are meetings when Big Dogs collide.
 They circle each other.
 They sniff (which isn't pretty).
 They growl.
 Big Dogs don’t like competition.

-Witness the day John Doerr (legendary Silicon Valley Big Dog), Dean Kamens (of Segway fame, a Great Dane said to suck all of the air out of a room when he enters), Jeff Bezos (of Amazon, and Times’ 1999 Best of Breed) and Steve Jobs (King Dingo) all gathered to review Kamens' Segway design.
+Witness the day John Doerr (legendary Silicon Valley Big Dog), Dean Kamens (of Segway fame, a Great Dane said to suck all of the air out of a room when he enters), Jeff Bezos (of Amazon, and Times’ 1999 Big Dog) and Steve Jobs (King Dingo) all gathered to review Kamens' Segway design.
 The meeting began 30 minutes late because, of course, Jobs was late.
 When King Dingo finally showed--holes in his clothes--he got the bone in his mouth and never let go.
 Eventually, when asked about the design, he replied (three guesses, first two don’t count): “I think it sucks!”

 You can read about the whole hilarious, unnecessary dog fight here.
 (And to give credit where credit is due, Jeff Bezos seems to be a smart, magnanimous guy who actually knows how to leash his Big Dog.)